Salivary gland cancer

 After salivary gland cancer treatment

-You have regular follow-up appointments after treatment.
+After treatment, you will have regular follow-up appointments with your specialist doctor.
 These may continue for several years.
-You may also have regular follow-up appointments with a speech and language therapist (SLT), dietitian, restorative dentist and dental hygienist.
+You may also have regular follow-up appointments with your multidisciplinary team (MDT), including,a speech and language therapist (SLT), dietitian, restorative dentist and dental hygienist and sometimes a physiotherapist.

-If you have any problems or notice new symptoms between appointments, let your doctor know as soon as possible.
+If you have any problems or notice new symptoms between appointments, let your doctor or nurse know as soon as possible.

-Head and neck cancer and its treatment can sometimes affect your sex life and fertility.
+Head and neck cancer and its treatment can sometimes have an effect on your sex life.

 We have more information about: